ManuFerHi/SiDi-FPGA/Cores/Console/A2600/README.txt

-Port of the A2601 FPGA implementation for the MiST
+Port of the A2601 FPGA implementation for the MiSTica / SiDi
 ---------------------------------------------------------------------------------

 Buttons: